awefiown/awefiown.github.io/_posts/2015-03-06-on-truth-and-metaphor.md

 Perhaps it may help to think of the ‘holes’ within the structure of the web acting as a filter, allowing for man to sift away that which stands in opposition to his constructs.
 Nietzsche believes man acts in this fashion because “men do not flee from being deceived as much as from being damaged by deception: what they hate at this stage is basically not the deception but the bad, hostile consequences of certain kinds of deceptions” (TL.
 256).
 In other words, Nietzsche does not believe that man particularly cares about being deceived—he only cares about being hurt by the shatters of his illusions.

 This in turn explains why man holds onto metaphors and reclassifies them as ‘truth.’
-Over time, there emerges, according to Nietzsche in On Truth and Lying, an all-too human tendency to cast aside the awareness of metaphor as metaphor, and replace it instead with what we desire to be a ‘truth’ — a power he dubs “dissimulation [reaching] its peak [in ]man: deception” (254).
+Over time, there emerges, according to Nietzsche in *On Truth and Lying*, an all-too human tendency to cast aside the awareness of metaphor as metaphor, and replace it instead with what we desire to be a ‘truth’ — a power he dubs “dissimulation [reaching] its peak [in ]man: deception” (254).
 Our greatest deception, then, according to Nietzsche, is forgetting that metaphors are only metaphors.
 Too often we try to assure ourselves the metaphors we weave together out of our own selves are not constructs at all, but well-founded homes in which we can comfortably dwell.